TGO Challenge Control

 Fundamentally, Challenge Control is the help desk in Montrose that is set up for 2 weeks in May of each year for the Challenge event itself, and is the contact point during the event.

-For the other 50 weeks of the year, the management of the event is performed by the Coordinators, who deal with all aspects of the Challenge, from the application process all the way through to dinner on the final Friday of the event, and everything in between.
+For the other 50 weeks of the year, the management of the event is performed by the Coordinators, generally from their own homes.
+They deal with all aspects of the Challenge, from the application process all the way through to dinner on the final Friday of the event, and everything in between.

 Once the event starts in May each year, Challenge Control is the focal point of contact for all Challengers and is where they need to call when they reach their phone-in points or have any other queries.